 If you want more equality at home and generally more relief, you must release the mental load.
 OK, you get it, so now what?

 Let’s start with one thing that you must address upfront.
 The idea that your significant other “should know” doesn’t help.
-Our mind-reading abilities are simply not going to happen.
+Unfortunately, our mind-reading abilities don’t exist.
 Shifting the mental road takes action.
 It won’t happen without you making changes.

 Start with looking at the tasks you’re in charge of.
 OK, so now consider what it takes to get those tasks done.
 Now you see the true to-do list.
-You’re seeing all the small pieces that make up a task or duty.
-It’s often not only one thing.
+Consider all the small pieces that make up a task or duty.
+It’s not the one item on your to-do list.

 Great!
 Now it’s time to figure out what you enjoy, what to delegate (whole duty, not an individual task), and what can go away outright.
 Yes, some things might not need to be done.
 For example, maybe you can combine tasks and some things will literally fall off your list that went into one or both tasks.

-These days so much can be delegated to an outside resource from a housekeeper to someone to shop for groceries to even someone to pick up and return to you your dry cleaning.
+These days, so much can be delegated to an outside resource from a housekeeper to someone to shop for groceries to even someone to pick up and return your dry cleaning to you.
 Delegation is incredibly important.

-Now think through a few key questions as you write it all down and sort through things.
+Now think through a few key questions as you write everything down and sort through the tasks and duties.

 Learning to let go of the mental load

-You’ve got your list.
+You’ve got your list of everything you must do.
 You understand you must release the mental load.
 Let’s talk tips to help working moms share the mental load.
 When you go to delegate at home, you must take one of two perspectives.
 Yep, there are two so it’s really one or the other.
 You must either completely delegate the duty/task and be OK with what it looks like when someone else does it differently.
-Or you must be really specific in how you want it done.
+Option two is that you must be really specific in how you want it done.

 Let me give you a hint here.
 You can’t be specific in every single thing you delegate.
 It’s not going to be well-received by the other person and it’s exhausting.
 You must let go of what it looks like and embrace a new way of doing it.
-And this is where good is good enough really counts.
+And this is where good is good enough makes a difference.

 Yes, learning to let go is hard.
 For a type-A personality (raising my hand here), this can be the hardest part of letting go of the mental load.
-You’re empowering your significant other or another family member to take on something which means you lose that control.
+You’re empowering your significant other, an adult family member, your child, or even a person/service you pay to take on something which means you lose that control.
 As you can imagine, letting go takes practice, especially at the beginning of handing over those reins.

 Setting yourself up to let go

 One really important aspect of releasing the mental load, whether at work or home, is sharing information.
 Often information is power.
 When it comes to managing and especially releasing the mental load, you want that power to be shared.
 Always.
-Find ways to actually share that information.
-Spreadsheets, meeting requests, email, MS Teams, Trello, Slack, etc. All of these can facilitate sharing information.
+Find ways to share that information.
+Spreadsheets, meeting requests, email, MS Teams, Trello, Slack, etc. And there are so many tools now available to help you.
+All of these tools, resources, etc can facilitate sharing information.

 It takes time to share the mental load

 I’d love to say that it’s all easy, but it’s not.
-You will have moments where you stumble.
-You will likely stumble or fall back into old patterns.
+You will have moments where you stumble or even fall back into old patterns.
 Don’t beat yourself up.
 Acknowledge the hiccup.
 Fix whatever the issue is.
-And then get back on the right path again as quickly as possible.
+And then start sharing that mental load again.
 Give yourself grace that it won’t be an automatic shift when you decide it’s time to release the mental load.

 My own path to sharing the mental load